robcog-iai/UR17/Documentation/RotationPickupDrop.md

 }
 ```
 The code above also shows how the objects are moved and rotated.
 For the calculation of the position the movment value of the mouse gets multiplicated by DeltaSeconds and a value for the speed of the rotation/drop.
 After the rotation is finished the object can be clicked again to call a menu for picking it up into the right or left hand.
 For dropping the object it is necessary to set the physics for the object and detach it from the hand position.
+Also seen in the code above is how the object is moved during the drop.
+While pushing the *E*-button the object can also be moved into the depth, by the allowed threshold.
+The pushing of the *E*-buttong also allows a rotation around the up-axis of the object.
+In general the *E*-button exchanges the up and down movment of the mouse.
 ```
 void UGPickup::DropItem()
 {